 Bird watching at Cape Split

 The gulls were in abundance – but the little ones still hadn’t learned to fly.
 I saw a few of them make a couple of feeble attempts but not much happened – and rather a tough start to flying when you’re at the top of a 200 foot cliff.

 Look for agates

 And as a side note, it’s possible to find agates around the shores of Cape Split – but because of the huge fluctuation in tides its worth going with someone who knows the area and the hazards.
 On the beach where Little Split Rock is the dominant feature, you can find agates as the tide drops because they glisten when they’re wet.

-Leave Wolfville on Highway NS-358N.
-Stay on it until you reach Scot’s Bay.
+You’ll find the trailhead at the end of Cape Split Road in Scot’s Bay.
+From Halifax it’s a straight shot on Highway 101 to the Greenwich – Wolfville exit.
+Go north on the Greenwich Connector to Highway 358N and stay on it until you reach Scot’s Bay.
 Then turn left (west) on Cape Split Road and follow to to the trailhead.
-It’s about a 35 minute drive from Wolfville.
+It’s about a two hour drive from Halifax and a 35-minute drive from Wolfville.

 Along the way, enjoy a fabulous view of the Annapolis Valley from The Lookoff.
 In fall, it’s particularly stunning.

 On a sunny day, you might not think twice about the dangers of the Cape Split hike.
 But it does pay to go prepared.
 Take lots of water and enough high energy snacks that you can comfortably get back to the trailhead.
 Always pack the hiking essentials and let someone know when you expect to be finished.